 We selected our helmets and started the tour from their location at the waterfront.
 Our guide Cory was an excellent tour guide showing us all the interesting places as we zipped along Alaskan Way pedestrian way.

 Interesting Facts: The Edgewater is the only over-water hotel in Seattle.
 It is built on top of Pier 68 and famous for hosting the Beatles when they visited Seattle in 1964.

 Towards the north end of the waterfront, we went into pier 70 to gaze at the Olympic Statue from a great vantage point.
 The huge face in this park is gazing at the Olympic mountains in the distance.

 At this point, we went deeper into town and headed toward the Seattle Center for a great view of the Space Needle and Museum of Popular culture.

-While at the center we drove our Segway in between large glass flowers that starting singing to us.
-We also passed by the International Fountain and a musical kids playground.
+While at the center we drove our Segway in between large glass flowers that started singing to us.
+We also passed by the International Fountain and a musical kids' playground.

 Interesting Facts: The ferry terminal connects the waterfront to Bainbridge Island, Bremerton, Vashon Island and Port Orchard.

 On the way back, we passed through Pike Place and the old part of downtown at Pioneer Square.
 Riding the Segway through Pike Place was very challenging due to the crowds, but it was fun anyway.